MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-technical-support.md

 ### Azure Active Directory tenant

 When the internal administrator wants to contact the partner for support, then the **Help and Support** page encourages them to include information about their Azure Active Directory tenant ID in the email.
-This information is shown in the **Troublshooting** section at the bottom of the **Help and Support** page.
+This information is shown in the **Troubleshooting** section at the bottom of the **Help and Support** page.

-The delegated administrator can use that to identify the tenant in the Partner Center and in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md) for troubleshooting.
+The delegated administrator can use that to identify the tenant in the Partner Center and in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] for troubleshooting.

 ### Version